Food & Wine: Ownership

 Food & Wine magazine was purchased from American Express Publishing by Time Inc. on October 1, 2013.
 Some editorial offices moved to the Time Inc office of Southern Living in Birmingham, Alabama in late 2017, and others remain in New York City.
 Meredith Corporation acquired Time Inc. in 2018.
-Dotdash closed on the purchase of Meredith in December 2021 to create the new company Dotdash Meredith.
+Dotdash closed on the purchase of Meredith in December 2021 to create the new company Dotdash Meredith, later rebranded as People Inc.